-In December 1888, after an argument with Paul Gauguin – another cursed artist in his own ways – Van Gogh cut his left ear.
-Following this event, Gauguin ran away to Tahiti while Van Gogh registered himself into a psychiatric asylum.
+In December 1888, after an argument with Paul Gauguin – another cursed artist in his ways – Van Gogh cut his left ear.
+Following this event, Gauguin ran away to Tahiti while Van Gogh registered himself in a psychiatric asylum.

 I’m on my Van Gogh, I don’t hear shit